klirichek/zj-58/README.md

 =================

 CUPS filter for thermal printer Zjiang ZJ-58 and JZ-80 with cutter.
-These drivers are also work with chinese XPrinters models XP-58 and XP-80 and I think with almost any ESC/POS printers.
+These drivers are also work with chinese XPrinters models XP-58, XP-80, XP-N160II, etc. And I think it will work with almost any ESC/POS printers.

 Preamble
 --------